-In this next part of the blog, we talked with Rob, our Account Executive to learn what the costs are like for pre-event recordings vs. a live event, as well as what the studio time and production costs look like.
+To learn what the costs are like for pre-event recordings vs. a live event, as well as what the studio time and production costs look like, we talked with Rob, our Account Executive.
 To start off, there are a few different ways to conduct pre-event recordings and they each have their own impact on cost.

 The first way to conduct a pre-event recording is with a remote presenter.
 If this is the case, Clarity suggests sending the presenter a kit with a few items that will enhance the production value of the recording.
 From there, Clarity brings the presenter into their studio remotely from the comfort of their own home or office and help teach them how to properly set up the lighting, microphone, headset, and upgraded camera equipment to conduct the recording.
 These presenter kits cost start at $1,050.
 Clarity can also include a simple backdrop or greenscreen for an additional cost should it be needed based on the look you are going for.

-It’s important to mention that not all presenters may need the entire kit, so the equipment cost is variable because some presenters might not need additional equipment at all and some might need more.
+Not all presenters will need the entire kit, which makes the equipment cost variable.
+Some presenters might not need additional equipment at all, while others might need more.
 In addition to the cost of the kit and the equipment, there is also a cost associated with the time that the producer spends coaching and recording the individual.
 Record capture is billed at $85-$90/hour, which in most cases takes 1-2 hours.
 There is also post record editing to keep in mind, which depends on the production value you are going for.
 Generally, post record editing is billed at $95-$105/hour.
 If you’re just looking to add front and back bumpers and simple titles, it would be around 1-2 hours of editing per recording.

-The next way to conduct a pre-event recording is having the presenters visit the Clarity HQ studio location or another one of our partner studio locations.
+You can also conduct a pre-event recording by having the presenters visit the Clarity HQ studio location or another one of our partner studio locations.
 The studio concept can also be used to live stream presentations during the virtual event.
 You will notice a significant increase in production value in this case over the remote recording.
 Since the studio environment contains a comprehensive package of production equipment, as well as virtual and green screen capabilities, there is an equipment cost associated with the studio model.
-The general cost for the Clarity studio or the equipment and technology to build the studio into an office space or other space is anywhere from $5,000-$35,000 based on time and production value, but the cost is dependent on several factors including:
+The general cost for the Clarity studio or the equipment and technology to build the studio into an office space or other space is anywhere from $20,000 - $100,000 based on time and production value, but the cost is dependent on several factors including: